-Are you crazy about money? many of us are.
-We spend too much of it and save too little.
+Many of us are, we spend too much of it and save too little.
 We hoard it and we sink into debt over it.
 We lavish it and are stingy with it.
 We lie about it and fight over it.
 We think about it all the time and we avoid thinking about it at all.
 What makes us act this way?

 We like to believe that our choices and actions are guided by rationality and common sense.
 But in fact, reason and common sense often have little to do with our money behavior.
 Even trained financial professionals can be crazy about money.
 Rather, our decisions are governed by our emotions and money beliefs.
 If these emotions and beliefs are balanced and clear, we will act wisely with our money.
 If they are confused, we will make poor decisions, creating financial havoc and deep unhappiness.

-Jonas Brown has officially release his first book titled Breaking the Paycheck to Paycheck Cycle.September 22, 2015
+Jonas Brown has officially release his first book titled Breaking the Paycheck to Paycheck Cycle, the book is available on Amazon.September 22, 2015

 Thank you for giving me your consideration.
 Life is full of challenges and struggles, which can sometimes leave one feeling overwhelmed, anxious or searching for answers.
 As your financial therapist, my goal is to create a safe, non-judgmental therapeutic space where you have the opportunity to explore your feelings and share your unique story.

 Together we can work towards developing insight and awareness, creating effective coping skills and gaining a greater sense of hope for a more enjoyable and gratifying life.

 It is my mission is to help you understand how psychological factors impact financial behaviors, and to establish evidenced-based practices for improving your financial health,

 If you have any questions, feel free to contact me.